 Net income: BHD -10.9 million (2020)

 National Bank of Bahrain

-Established in 1957, the National Bank of Britain was the first of the indigenous banks in Bahrain.
+Established in 1957, the National Bank of Bahrain was the first of the indigenous banks in Bahrain.
 It operates 26 branches and is present in locations such as Abu Dhabi and Riyadh.
 It provides retail and wholesale commercial banking, treasury and investment services, and investment advisory services.
 As of 2016, the total income of the bank was US$257.01 million and total assets were US$7 billion.

 Al Mashrek Bank